Album of the Week

 Who Built the Moon? saw the celebrated songwriter collaborate with Irish producer and composer David Holmes for the first time.
 Rather than bringing already completed tracks to the studio sessions, Noel would bring ideas and he and Holmes would work on them together.
 The result was a more vibrant and psychedelic record than Gallagher had ever produced before.

 The lead single from the former Oasis man’s latest album Who Built the Moon? is the supremely catchy Holy Mountain.
 Watch the video for the track below:

 Noel Gallagher’s High Flying Birds have played some of the largest and most prestigious venues in the world including the Royal Albert Hall, The O2 in London, Manchester Arena and Twickenham Stadium.
 The last time Noel and his band played in Manchester was at an intimate performance at the 1500 capacity O2 Ritz Manchester.
 Tickets sold-out instantly.

-Noel Gallagher’s High Flying Birds return home next summer with a huge back catalogue of Oasis songs to pick from, as well as three albums worth of highly regarded solo material.
+Noel Gallagher’s High Flying Birds hit the road later this year, with a huge back catalogue of Oasis songs to pick from, as well as three albums worth of highly regarded solo material.

 7 June 2019 – Heaton Park, Manchester